Random minibatch subgradient algorithms for convex problems with functional constraints: Parallel random minibatch subgradient algorithm

 which contains the same information as the set $\{x_0\}\cup \{\{v_{t}, x_t\}\mid 1\le t\le k\}$.
 For notational convenience, we will allow $k=0$ by letting $\F_{0}=\{x_0\}$.
 We impose the following assumption.

 \begin{assumption} There exists a constant $c \in (0, \infty)$ such that

-\end{assumption} Assumption~\ref{asum-regularmod} does not require that $\o_k^1,\ldots,\o_k^N$ are conditionally independent, given $\F_{k-1}$.
+\end{assumption} Assumption~\ref{asum-regularmod} does not require that $J_k=\{\o_k^1,\ldots,\o_k^N\}$ are conditionally independent, given $\F_{k-1}$.
 For example, when the collection $\A$ is finite, the indices $i\in \A$ can be selected randomly without replacement, i.e., given the realizations of $\o_k^1=j_1,\ldots,\o_k^{i-1}=j_{i-1}$, the index $\o_k^i$ can be random with realizations in $\A\setminus\{j_1,\ldots,j_{i-1}\}$.
 As another example, the index set $\A$ can be partitioned in $N$ disjoint sets $\cup_{i=1}^N \A_1=\A$, and each $w_k^i$ can be uniformly distributed over the index set $\A_i$.
 Such a sampling allows for a parallel computation of all $z_k^i$ in the algorithm~\eqref{eq-method}.
 One can also combine the preceding two possibilities, by using a smaller partition of the set $\A$, and in each of the partitions choose the corresponding $\o_k^i$ sequentially, without replacement.
 Assumption~\ref{asum-regularmod} is crucial in our convergence analysis of method~\eqref{eq-method}.
 It summarizes all the information we need regarding the distributions of the random variables $\o_{k}^i$ and the initial point $x_0$.
-A discussion on the connection between the constant $c$ of Assumption~\ref{asum-regularmod} and the linear regularity constant for the sets $X_\o$ can be found in~\cite{Ned:10,Ned:11,NecRic:18}.
-When each set $X_\o$ is given by either linear inequality or a linear equality, one can verify that the sets are linearly regular, see \cite{BurFer:93,NecRic:18}.
+A discussion on the equivalence between the Assumption~\ref{asum-regularmod} and the linear regularity condition for the sets $(X_\o)_{\o \in \A}$ can be found in~\cite{Ned:10,Ned:11,NecRic:18}.
+When each set $X_\o$ is given by a linear inequality $a_\o^T x + b_\o \leq 0$, one can verify that the intersection of these halfspaces over any arbitrary index set $\A$ is linearly regular provided that the sequence $(a_\o)_{\o \in \A}$ is bounded, see \cite{BurFer:93,FerNec:19}.
 Hence, Assumption~\ref{asum-regularmod} is also satisfied in this case.
-However, Assumption~\ref{asum-regularmod} holds for more general sets, e.g., when a strengthened Slater condition holds for the collection of functional constraints $(X_\o)_{\o \in \A}$ such as the generalized Robinson condition, as detailed in Corollary 2 of~\cite{LewPan:98}.
+Moreover, Assumption ~\ref{asum-regularmod} holds provided that the interior of the intersection over the arbitrary index set $\A$ has an interior point \cite{Pol:01}.
+However, Assumption~\ref{asum-regularmod} holds for more general sets, e.g., when a strengthened Slater condition holds for a collection of convex functional constraints $(X_\o)_{\o \in \A}$, such as the generalized Robinson condition, as detailed in Corollary 2 of~\cite{LewPan:98}.